Blind Spot (1958 film)

 Blind Spot is a 1958 British drama film directed by Peter Maxwell and starring Robert MacKenzie, Delphi Lawrence, Gordon Jackson, John Le Mesurier, and Michael Caine.
+It was written by Robert S. Baker and Monty Berman.

 Plot

 Laid up in a military hospital waiting for an operation, U.S. Army Captain Dan Adams, has lost his sight due to a head injury.
 While his doctors are waiting for his injury to heal before proceeding, Adams is driven off the base to a party but is dropped off at the wrong address.

 Entering the house, he stumbles over a body and startles the killers Rushford and Schrieder.
 Realising Adams is blind, they knock him out and throw him down a flight of stairs.
-When Adams revives back in the same hospital, his tale of murder seems implausible, as no evidence of a crime is found, including the distinctive tie pin he says he found beside the body.
+When Adams revives back in the same hospital, his tale of murder seems implausible, as no evidence of a crime is found, not even the distinctive tie pin he says he found beside the body.

 After an operation to regain his sight, Adams finds the tie pin in the lining of his jacket.
 He sets out to track down the killers, starting with visiting the house he had accidentally been taken to.
 There he meets June Brent and her father, and learns that the tie pin belonged to June's brother Johnny, who had died in a plane crash a year earlier.
 Although Mr Brent is antagonistic to any investigation, having suffered a nervous breakdown after Johnny's death, June wants to find out the truth.
 She introduces Adams to a friend of Johnny's, aircraft mechanic Chalky White, and they start to investigate.
 Dan becomes even more determined to find the truth when an attempt is made on his life.
 He begins to suspect that Johnny might have stumbled on a smuggling racket, and perhaps did not die in the crash after all.
 After another attempt on his life, and June's kidnapping, Adams finally finds the truth about the mysterious death and the smuggling operation.